The African fire skink is quite active and full of personality when housed properly.

 Data regarding the lifespan of this species is still inconclusive; however, reports of captive specimens living 15 to 20 years are common.

-Fire skinks will make use of whatever space is provided, a 40 to 50 gallon reptile terrarium is ideal, especially if housing a pair.
+Fire skinks will make use of whatever space is provided, a 36″x 18″x 16″ to 36″x 18″x 18″ sized reptile terrarium is ideal, especially if housing a pair.
 Horizontal space is more important than vertical; however, fire skinks will climb and are actually quite good at it.
-An adult skink can be kept in a tank as small as a 20 gallon long (30” x 12” x 12”), but no smaller.
 Glass or similar material types make the best enclosures.

 A male and female can be housed together and will even show signs of being a mated pair.
 While they can act territorial about food there is no cause for alarm unless real fighting or injuries are observed.
 Always take care in housing a pair.
 Do not house more than two together, and do not house two males or two females in the same enclosure.